helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 3 - Conformation and stereochemistry.md

 [Video tutorial: stereoisomeric
 relationships](https://www.khanacademy.org/science/organic-chemistry/stereochemistry-topic/diastereomers-meso-compounds/v/stereoisomers-enantiomers-diastereomers-constitutional-isomers-and-meso-compounds)

-## Section 3.8: Fischer and Haworth projections
+##  3.8: Fischer and Haworth projections

 When reading the chemical and biochemical literature, you are likely to encounter several different conventions for drawing molecules in three